RoxasShadow/Botemon/README.md

 - move Reflect
   * Request the description of the given move.

-- moveset Bulbasaur LC
+- moveset Bulbasaur LC BW
-  * Request Smogon movesets by name and tier.
+  * Request Smogon movesets by name, tier and metagame (optional, default is bw).

+- pkrandom
+  * Get info about a random Pokémon.

 - pktrivia
   * Start the trivia game.